PortfoliosLab logoPortfoliosLab logo

 METW vs. ARMH - Drawdown Comparison

-The maximum METW drawdown since its inception was -40.52%, roughly equal to the maximum ARMH drawdown of -42.04%.
+The maximum METW drawdown since its inception was -40.52%, which is greater than ARMH's maximum drawdown of -1.61%.
 Use the drawdown chart below to compare losses from any high point for METW and ARMH.

 Drawdown Indicators